igorline/slither_wiki/Property-generation.md

 ```

 # Scenarios
-`slither-prop` contains different scenarios, that can be specified with the `--scenario NAME` flag.
+`slither-prop` contains different scenarios that can be specified with the `--scenario NAME` flag.
 Available scenarios:
 ```
 #################### ERC20 ####################